 I love engaging with students in either spoken English or ASL about Charlie & Frog, growth mindset and how it impacts me, my writing and editing process, and how I went from an idea to an actual published book.
-My talks are about 25 minutes, and then I do a Q & A for a total presentation time of 45 minutes.
-If you order copies of my books for students, I will gladly personalize and sign them.
+My talks are approximately 25 minutes, and then I do a Q & A for a total presentation time of 45 minutes.
+If you order copies of my books for students, I will personalize and sign them.
 I can do one to three presentations at your school per day.

 Please use the contact page to inquire about a school visit or a Skype visit.
 I look forward to hearing from you!